BestTimesToVisit.com Logo

 culture

-Respect the 'Leave No Trace' principles – it's a big deal here.
-Pack out everything you pack in, stay on marked trails to protect fragile alpine meadows, and be mindful of noise levels.
-The park is a treasured natural resource, and preserving it for future generations is a shared responsibility.
+Respect the 'Leave No Trace' principles – they're deeply ingrained here.
+This means packing out everything you pack in, staying on marked trails to protect fragile alpine meadows, and minimizing campfire impacts.
+It's about preserving this incredible place for future generations, and locals take it very seriously.

 food